Wasted expenditure and contract performance

 Where there is more than one interpretation of a clause, the court will apply the one it deems more appropriate by looking at the intention of the parties and the wording of the contract itself.
 It is open to the court to prefer the interpretation that makes commercial sense but that is not to say that the court will redraft badly worded contractual provisions or correct a ‘bad bargain’ with the benefit of hindsight.

 The court reasonably considered that the intention of the parties could be construed by reading it together with the other contractual provisions that sought to limit the total liability of Atos and by assuming that the parties intended the provision to have a reasonable and commercially sensible effect.

 This was decided as a preliminary issue and should narrow the issues in dispute, making it more likely that broad terms of settlement can be agreed.
 However, costly litigation could have been avoided had the contractual provisions been drafted with more precision.
 It is inevitable that parties turn their attention to what a contract actually means once a dispute crystallises but it is also worth pointing out that it would still have been open to the parties to agree what the exclusion provisions meant, which would have avoided the need for court intervention.

-For more information on any of the issues raised in this article, please contact Nichola Board in the Commercial Litigation team by emailing firstname.lastname@example.org or calling 0117 394 5034.
+For more information on wasted expenditure or any of the other issues raised in this article, please contact Nichola Board in the Commercial Litigation team by emailing email@example.com or calling 0117 394 5034.